abelanagy/MKSZ-to-Calendar/README.md

 Secondly, you should create your own credentials.json file, using this [guide](https://developers.google.com/calendar/api/quickstart/python).

-Thirdly, you should use you own calendar ids, which you can get from a celndar's settings, mine looks like this: lotsofnumbersandletters@group.calendar.google.com
+Thirdly, you should use you own calendar ids, which you can get from your calendar's settings, mine looks like this: lotsofnumbersandletters@group.calendar.google.com

 *You can also use "primary", instead of an id, which will point at your primary calendar.*

 If you need help using this script feel free to [contact me](mailto:abel.nagy26@gmail.com).